muse254/hermes/README.md

     ./main.go:123:25: exitError.ExitCode undefined (type *exec.ExitError has no field or method ExitCode)

-is flagged on go1.10.4, and I suppose later versions, you should use go1.12.5 and later versions.
+is flagged on go1.10.4, and I suppose earlier versions, you should use go1.12.5 and later versions.

 ##
 Any comments, suggestions, PRs, or code reviews are welcome.